LISA-Pathfinder with propulsion module [ESA]

 After the inertial sensor systems, the micro-propulsion is the most innovative technology to be tested on LISA Pathfinder.
 Two types of micro-Newton thrusters are under development in Europe.
 Field Emission Electric Thrusters are a type of electric propulsion which use very large electric fields to almost instantly accelerate tiny droplets of electrically conducting-metal up to high velocity.
 In contrast, micro-cold gas thrusters are tiny proportional valves; in essence, a controlled leak of inert high pressure gas (typically nitrogen).

-LISA Pathfinder will be launched on a Vega launch vehicle into a 207 km × 1540 km, 5.96° Low Earth Orbit.
+LISA Pathfinder was launched on a Vega launch vehicle into a 207 km × 1540 km, 5.96° Low Earth Orbit.
 To transfer the spacecraft into its operational orbit a conventional chemical propulsion system, based on the Eurostar-2000 propusion system, is needed, but this must be ejected after use, because even a few kilogrammes of left-over fuel sloshing around within the emptied tanks could disturb the experiments.

 The operational orbit is a stable and eclipse-free orbit around the L1 Lagrange point, 1.5 million km from Earth towards the Sun.
 This location helps minimise disturbances from the Earth's gravity, magnetic field and atmosphere.
 The nominal mission life is just over 1 year, allowing the DRS and the LTP to be separately tested and also allowing special experiments where one system will monitor the performance of the other.
 This in-orbit feedback will then help the detailed design of LISA.